jgithubs/jsplayarea/README.md

   * Player Piece is 3" diameter.

   * Thickness is 3/4" in height.
-* Need to determine how the student will create their part and how it will be printed.
+* One face will remain standard, the other face will be created by the student (King side).

 ![Checker Piece](img/CheckerMeasure-doxy.jpg)